majcen-dev/cors-api-proxy/README.md

 # CORS API Proxy

-An Express server that lets you proxy APIs with limiting CORS headers.
+An Express server that lets you proxy APIs with limiting CORS headers.<br/>
+You can also retrieve any server rendered website as text/plain for the purposes of [parsing](https://developer.mozilla.org/en-US/docs/Web/API/DOMParser)

 ## Usage